 Provost's Postdoctoral Fellow

-Prior to receiving her PhD from the Political Science program at the University of Pennsylvania, she obtained BA degrees in Political Science and Sociology with a minor in Latin American Studies from the University of Florida.
+Patricia Posey recieved her PhD in Political Science from the University of Pennsylvania in 2019 and a double BA in Political Science and Sociology from the University of Florida in 2013.